foryVERX/Overwatch-Server-Selector/README.md

 # Overwatch-Server-Selector
+###If you want to convert the files to exe with out using my download link look at the last section

 A simple program allows you to select the server you want to play on.

 The program simply works by adding the block remote ip's rules to wf.msc (Firewall with Advance Security).